 - Proper configuration of all passwords and other security settings is the responsibility of the installer and/or end-user. - In the use of the product, you must be in strict compliance with the electrical safety regulations of the nation and region. - Firmly connect the plug to the power socket.
 Do not connect several devices to one power adapter.
 Power off the device before connecting and disconnecting accessories and peripherals. - Shock hazard!
-Disconnect all power sources before maintenance. - The equipment must be connected to an earthed mains socket-outlet. - The socket-outlet shall be installed near the equipment and shall be easily accessible. - 4 indicates hazardous live and the external wiring connected to the terminals requires installation by an instructed person. - Never place the equipment in an unstable location.
-The equipment may fall, causing serious personal injury or death. - Input voltage should meet the SELV (Safety Extra Low Voltage) and the LPS (Limited Power Source) according to the IEC62368. - High touch current!
-Connect to earth before connecting to the power supply. - If smoke, odor or noise rise from the device, turn off the power at once and unplug the power cable, and then please contact the service center. - Use the device in conjunction with an UPS, and use factory recommended HDD if possible. - This product contains a coin/button cell battery.
-If the battery is swallowed, it can cause severe internal burns in just 2 hours and can lead to death. - This equipment is not suitable for use in locations where children are likely to be present. - CAUTION: Risk of explosion if the battery is replaced by an incorrect type. - Improper replacement of the battery with an incorrect type may defeat a safeguard (for example, in the case of some lithium battery types). - Do not dispose of the battery into fire or a hot oven, or mechanically crush or cut the battery, which may result in an explosion. - Do not leave the battery in an extremely high temperature surrounding environment, which may result in an explosion or the leakage of flammable liquid or gas. - Do not subject the battery to extremely low air pressure, which may result in an explosion or the leakage of flammable liquid or gas. - Dispose of used batteries according to the instructions. - Keep body parts away from fan blades and motors.
+Disconnect all power sources before maintenance. - The equipment must be connected to an earthed mains socket-outlet. - The socket-outlet shall be installed near the device and shall be easily accessible. - For the device with the sign 4 indicating hazardous live, the external wiring connected to the terminals requires installation by an instructed person. - Never place the device in an unstable location.
+The device may fall, causing serious personal injury or death. - Input voltage should meet the SELV (Safety Extra Low Voltage) and the LPS (Limited Power Source) according to the IEC62368. - High touch current!
+Connect to earth before connecting to the power supply. - If smoke, odor or noise rise from the device, turn off the power at once and unplug the power cable, and then please contact the service center. - Use the device in conjunction with an UPS, and use factory recommended HDD if possible. - This equipment is not suitable for use in locations where children are likely to be present. - CAUTION: Risk of explosion if the battery is replaced by an incorrect type. - Do not ingest battery.
+Chemical Burn Hazard! - This product contains a coin/button cell battery.
+If the coin/button cell battery is swallowed, it can cause severe internal burns in just 2 hours and can lead to death. - Improper replacement of the battery with an incorrect type may defeat a safeguard (for example, in the case of some lithium battery types). - Do not dispose of the battery into fire or a hot oven, or mechanically crush or cut the battery, which may result in an explosion. - Do not leave the battery in an extremely high temperature surrounding environment, which may result in an explosion or the leakage of flammable liquid or gas. - Do not subject the battery to extremely low air pressure, which may result in an explosion or the leakage of flammable liquid or gas. - Dispose of used batteries according to the instructions. - Keep body parts away from fan blades and motors.
 Disconnect the power source during servicing. - · Keep body parts away from motors.
-Disconnect the power source during servicing.
+Disconnect the power source during servicing. - Use only power supplies same with the original model, or LPS power supplies with the same voltage and electric current.